Industry Trends

 A Veris Insights study last fall found that 15% of students who had accepted a 2022 internship offer in November were still actively searching for another offer.

 Pre-COVID, employers had little incentive to allocate big dollars to internship budgets.
 In fact, it wasn’t that long ago that unpaid internships were common.
 In 2019, 43% of internships at for-profit companies were unpaid, says the National Association of Colleges and Employers.
-Fast forward to 2023, and many HR teams are struggling with how much more they’ll need to provide to interns to stay competitive.
+Fast forward to 2025, and many HR teams are restructuring how much they’ll need to provide to interns to stay competitive.

 So what’s the secret sauce to land the interns you need to help fill the talent pipeline in global mobility?
 The most successful programs are making dramatic pivots, from offering what may have been unpaid or low-paid gigs accepted simply for the experience and potential networking, to job offers with a wide scope of attractive benefits.
 Here are some ingredients to help set your internships apart from the competition.